 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Citi Double Cash, American Express Blue Cash Preferred and Chase Sapphire Preferred.
+You can view the current offers from our partners if available here — Citi Double Cash, American Express Blue Cash Preferred and Chase Sapphire Preferred.
 Disclosure: Cards from our partners are mentioned below.]

 Once of the biggest allures in life is scarcity, as we all want what we can’t get.
 In the extremely competitive world of credit cards, there have been banks that have gone a bit too far, and offered products with rewards that were so generous as to be unsustainable.
 In other cases, there have been some great credit card offers that never quite gained traction and were pulled from the market.